-Not a long time ago, when Apple launched it's "old" but new iPhone, Huawei played the game.
+Not a long time ago, when Apple launched its "old" but new iPhone, Huawei played the game.
 Huawei gave all the "poor" people in the queue waiting to buy iPhone XS, a power bank, and juice.
 They offered 10,000 mAh power banks to every person who was there to buy an iPhone.
 The box of power banks came with a message "Here's a power bank.
 You'll need it.
 Courtesy of Huawei".
 Huawei then tweeted about it and wrote: "see you in London."
-In London, Huawei was ready to serve juice to people at Apple store with tagline "brain-boosting drinks (with no traces of apple) to recharge minds."
+In London, Huawei was ready to serve juice to people at the Apple store with the tagline "brain-boosting drinks (with no traces of apple) to recharge minds."
 This was a fantastic campaign that made fun of Apple and informed people about the upcoming Huawei flagship device, Mate 20.
 People might have bought iPhone XS even then, but Huawei was successful in grabbing the world's attention.

 3. Smash Your Past

 You might remember it, in 2014, when the first phone of a company, whose name was enough to create a buzz, ll, started a campaign called "Smash your past."
 According to the campaign, people have to smash their old phones and make a video.
 The company will give them a new OnePlus One phone for just $1 that was a flagship phone and can beat phones like the iPhone or Samsung's S series.
 They published a list of phones which were eligible for this campaign.
 This strategy spread all across the globe.
 And surprisingly, many people smashed their old phones.
 This gave this company a boost in the market, and now there are several OnePlus phones available in the market, and it is considered one of the premium brand phones.